-You may seek a review of any decision to end this Agreement by requesting a review using the procedure as described in Appendix G of the 'Handbook of Student Regulations', which will be considered by General Counsel.
-Please note this process is the end of the University's appeals process.
+You may seek a review of a decision to end this Agreement under section 2.5 by requesting a review using the procedure as described in Appendix G of the 'Handbook of Student Regulations', which will be considered by General Counsel.
+Please note the conclusion of this process is the end of the University's review process.
 Students who were enrolled at the time of the University's decision may take their case to the Office of the Independent Adjudicator for Higher Education; prospective students are not entitled to do so.
-International students should note that lodging such a request for review will not delay UK Visas and Immigration procedures requiring you to leave the country.
+International students should note that lodging such a request for review will not delay UK Visas and Immigration procedures which may require you to leave the country.